eyedia/aarbac/README.md

 ### Getting started with real world
 1. Get [aarbac](https://www.nuget.org/packages/aarbac.NET/) from nuget.
 2. As you may have guessed, you don't need .mdf, .ldf, test.csv, test.txt files.
-So feel free to delete those, or keep those as is.
+So feel free to delete those, or keep as is.
-3. Go to command prompt of the package folder and run aarbac.exe commands to...
+3. Go to command prompt of the package folder and run aarbac.exe to...

-    1. Create aarbac repository (only 4 tables)
+    1. Create aarbac repository (4 aarbac tables will be created on new database or your existing database)
     2. For each of your applications, you need to create:
         1. aarbac instance.
 This operation will extract metadata of your application database and insert into rbac table, which will be used to create roles.
         3. Create users & roles.